city

 When installing the final course of retaining wall blocks, precise cuts are needed for a smooth front face.
 Mark each block then make straight cuts with a masonry saw.
 For curved walls, a circular saw with a concrete blade also makes smooth cuts.
 Cut blocks 1/8 inch smaller than measured to allow for mortar joints.
 Cut blocks intended for the front face so the cut edge is facing inward, not outward.
 Clean saw cut edges before installation for proper bonding.
 Achieving smooth, even cuts results in a professional finish.

-If you need advice on building a stone retaining wall, want to purchase natural stone, or require other landscaping support, contact Stone Center.
-With stores in Columbus and Cincinnati, we offer full hardscaping services and materials to Ohio residents.
+If you need advice on building a stone retaining wall, want to purchase natural stone, or are simply looking for other landscaping support, Stone Center can guide you with our decades of experience in the industry.
+With stores in Columbus and Cincinnati and nationwide delivery, we offer full hardscaping services and materials.
 Our team has the expertise to ensure your retaining wall project is a success.
 Get a quote today!

 FAQ